2025 Draft Budget & Financial Plan

 Just a follow up on my previous question regarding traffic fine revenue.
 With an average cost of $138 per speeding ticket (some being much more than this) and an officer writing two tickets per day, should income not be at least $100,000?
 I recognize that there are many, many other more emergent issues within the district that officers must focus on but this seems like an area where if taxpayers in Lake Country are fronting more of the costs, that the district should be able to generate revenue to support operations costs and increased staffing.
 I don't want to see the district become a police state but it can be more safe with speeding on the highway corridor as well as our side streets (particularly near schools) and reduction in impaired drivers.

-Morgan asked about 2 months agoHello Morgan,
+Morgan asked 3 months agoHello Morgan,

 Our traffic fine revenue is actually based on a formula in legislation.
 The total net traffic fine revenue for the province gets divided up based on total policing costs.
 So as our policing costs increase (which they have been significantly) our share will also go up.
 It is not based on the tickets directly issued in the area.